EmmyLua/emmylua.github.io/rst/annotations/dict.rst

 .. _ann_dict:

-table type
+Table type annotation
 -----------------------------------

 .. note::
     Use ``table<KEY_TYPE, VALUE_TYPE>`` to specify that a variable's type is a table(a.k.a. dictionary, map) type

-* Full format:
+* Full format

 ::

 ---@type table<KEY_TYPE, VALUE_TYPE>

-* Examples:
+* Examples

     .. code-block:: lua
         :linenos: